 4 Factors That Influence Employee Morale and Job Satisfaction

-It’s important to know what influences employees’ attitudes and behaviors when drawing up your plan to retain them.
-The fact is people’s job satisfaction and morale are multi-faceted.
+It’s important to know what influences employees’ attitudes and behaviours when drawing up your plan to retain them.
+The fact is the people’s job satisfaction and morale are multi-faceted.
 The factors below determine the level of motivation your team members display in the workplace:

 This covers many aspects; the first is reputation.
 How the outside world perceives your company can make or break your team members’ motivation towards work.
 In general, employees who think they’re part of an organization with a good image will likely experience a sense of pride and confidence about their work.
 The opposite happens when they think your reputation is tainted.